Family Vacation Activities in Orlando, Fla., for Children with Special Needs

 See alligators in their natural habitat, watch gators being fed and even see some alligator wrestling at this old-fashioned park, the first amusement park in central Florida.
 There is a train ride and reptile shows where kids can interact with different species.
 Feed the birds and enjoy the petting zoo in a low-key setting.

-Aquatica water park, a Certified Autism Center, offers a Park Sensory Guide to assist families with children with autism in planning a day at the park.
+A Certified Autism Center, Aquatica offers a Park Sensory Guide to assist families with children with autism in planning a day at the park.
 Visitors should visit the park’s guest services area for more information and a copy of the guide to the park’s water slides, lazy river, attractions and splash areas.
 Disney’s Typhoon Lagoon has a wave pool that can be soothing to children with sensory issues.

 VillaKey, a vacation rental company designated as a Certified Autism Center, offers sensory-friendly rental properties intended for families with autistic children.
 Properties are in quiet locations, with soothing decor, lights on dimmers and security such as fenced pools and doors with chimes or alarms.
 Many are pet-friendly and all have kitchens.